GPS watch

-A GPS watch is a device with integrated GPS receiver that is worn as a single unit strapped onto a wrist, in the manner of a bracelet.
+A GPS watch is a device with an integrated GPS receiver that is worn as a single unit strapped onto a wrist, in the manner of a bracelet.
 The watch can have other features and capabilities depending on its intended purpose and be a smartwatch.
 GPS watches are most often used for sports and fitness purposes.
-Many can connect to external sensors by the wireless ANT+ protocol, and/or to a computer by USB to transfer data and configuration.
+Many can connect to external sensors by the wireless ANT+ protocol and/or to a computer by USB to transfer data and configuration.
 Common sensors used are heart rate monitors and footpods (running cadence and speed sensor).
 A footpod can be used to supplement or replace GPS data, such as providing treadmill speed and distance for the watch to log and share.
 Recharging by USB is commonplace.

 Purpose

-The GPS watch is commonly a sport watch (a device used for sports and exercise in general rather than just GPS functionally).
-It may be designed for one particular sport or other purpose, or provide modes and features to suit several.
+A GPS watch is commonly a sports watch (a device used for sports and exercise in general rather than just GPS functionality).
+It may be designed for one particular sport or other purpose or provide modes and features to suit several.